mrazomej/AutoEncoderToolkit.jl/docs/src/index.md

 !!! tip "Looking for contributors!"
     If you are interested in contributing to the package to add a new model, please check the [GitHub
-    repository](https://github.com/mrazomej/AutoEncode.jl).
+    repository](https://github.com/mrazomej/AutoEncoderToolkit.jl).
 We are always
     looking to expand the list of available models.
-And `AutoEncode.jl`'s structure should make it relatively easy.
+And `AutoEncoderToolkit.jl`'s structure should make it relatively easy.

 ## GPU support

-`AutoEncode.jl` supports GPU training out of the box for `CUDA.jl`-compatible GPUs.
+`AutoEncoderToolkit.jl` supports GPU training out of the box for `CUDA.jl`-compatible GPUs.
 The `CUDA` functionality is provided as an extension.
 Therefore, to train a model on the GPU, simply import `CUDA` into the current environment, then move the model and data to the GPU.
 The rest of the training pipeline remains the